 There is no level of investment in prevention that can provide complete immunity from attacks in this environment.
-Instead, the ability to rapidly detect and efficiently respond to threats should be the goal.
+Instead, the ability to rapidly detect and efficiently respond to cybersecurity threats should be the goal.
 To successfully shift toward this more proactive security posture, you’ll need to take a fresh approach to your tools and processes as you build a security platform.
 Here are four questions to get you started.

 The bulk of data breaches are perpetrated by external actors, so it makes sense that organizations and vendors focus so heavily on endpoint security.
 Securing your company’s laptops, tablets, and smartphones is certainly critical, but concentrating focus on end-user devices still leaves the data they’re accessing vulnerable at its source—your data center.
 This treasure trove of confidential information, product development plans, source code, and other sensitive data is what cyber attackers are after.
 Leaving it inadequately protected is an invitation for a devastating breach from which your company may be unable to recover.
 Make protecting it a priority.